reema0814/mslearn-fabric/Instructions/Labs/Getting-Started.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

 1. Now, click on the **Next** from the lower right corner to move to the next page.

+This hands-on-lab demonstrates how to create and manage a workspace in Microsoft Fabric, including setting up data pipelines and using Apache Spark.
+You’ll also train a machine-learning model and explore dataflows for Power BI reports.

+## Happy Learning!!